hyperledger/iroha-javascript/.changeset/nine-mugs-accept.md

 const keyPair = freeScope((scope) => {
   const pair = crypto.KeyGenConfiguration
-    // here the configuration object is created, and you can `.free()` it manually
+    // Create a configuration object that you can later `.free()` manually.
-    // fortunately, it is automatically attached to the scope it is created within,
+    // It is automatically attached to the scope it is created within,
-    // and when the scope is over, everything attached to it will be freed .default()
+    // so when the scope is over, everything attached to it will be freed.
+    .default()
     .useSeed('hex', 'ff')
-    // here the new `.free()` object is created - a key pair .generate()
+    // Create a new `.free()` object: a key pair .generate()

-  // we want to use the key pair (and nothing else) out of scope
+  // to use the key pair (and nothing else) out of scope,
-  // thus, we need to "untrack" it scope.forget(pair)
+  // you need to "untrack" it
+  scope.forget(pair)

   return pair
 })

-// we can inspect the heap in order to determine if there are memory leaks if (FREE_HEAP.size > 1) {
+// inspect the heap in order to determine if there are memory leaks if (FREE_HEAP.size > 1) {
   console.log('Something went wrong, I guess?')
 }